lanl/LaGriT/docs/pages/docs/commands/MATH.md

 operations.

-`1 0 0` is the selected range istart,istride,istop where 1,0,0 represents all.
+`1 0 0` is the selected range istart,ilast,istride where 1,0,0 represents all.
 The selections can also be defined by `pset` or `eltset`.

 `value` is required by some math operations and can be of type constant or can be a cmo attribute.